How long can a home renovation take?

 How long does a home renovation take?
 This is a question that we often get asked by homeowners considering a renovation.
 The answer is never straightforward as the duration can vary considerably depending on the extent of your renovation.
 If you’re just looking at updating one room or area such as the kitchen or bathroom it can usually be completed in a shorter amount of time than if you're renovating the whole home or a significant portion of it.

-Average duration of a home renovation
+The average duration of a home renovation

 On average, a home renovation project takes between 4 to 8 months but if you’re totally renovating the whole house then chances are it will take anywhere from 7 months or more to complete.
 Now before you get discouraged by this number, remember this is from the beginning to the end of the project.
 On average the actual ‘build’ time is less, often around 6 to 8 weeks.